 Dark hair frames her face, which is turned mostly away from us.
 Viewing under her chin, and especially under her nose is an atypical angle to illustrate feminine allure.
 This aspect provides a note of discord, but also one of distinction.
 Despite her head being tilted into the water at an unfamiliar angle, her features are beguiling.
 We see the underside of her chin along with one eye.

 She is plausibly oblivious to being viewed, making this composition somewhat voyeuristic.
 The sensuality of her snaking body enhance her curves.
-These factors all set the tone.
-However there is no missing her voluptuousness.
+These factors all nuance the the allure of her femininity with the aesthetics of the composition.
+However, there is no missing her voluptuousness.
 The display is noticeably staged.
 This contemporary figure photography style is influenced by Helmut Newton and Ellen von Unwerth.
 Rather than building on the aesthetic of fashion, the figure is central.

 A. K. Nicholas is an artist from the United States, known for his contemporary figure photography, which is available for purchase online.